 The school bases its curriculum upon the Early Years Foundation Stage Curriculum Framework (March 2014) and the National Curriculum in England Framework (July 2013).

-We publish our Learning News booklet termly – it has lots of information about each year group’s learning aims for that term: Learning News – Spring Term 2017
+We publish our Learning News booklet termly – it has lots of information about each year group’s learning aims for that term: Learning News – Autumn 2017

 Children of all age groups study Mathematics, English, Science, Computing, Design Technology, History, Geography, Religious Education, Music, Art, PSHCE and Physical Education.
 In addition, KS2 pupils study a Modern Foreign Language.
 Cross-curricular thematic work is a common feature across the school in how the curriculum is delivered.
 Enrichment opportunities are also provided each term.

 Teachers organise the children in their class in a variety of ways depending on the learning which is taking place.
 Suitable challenges are offered to the children to enable them to deepen their learning appropriately.

 The weekly time spent by the children on the curriculum is as follows: